pamapa/callblocker/README.md

 Name                  | Site                           | Description
 ----                  | ----                           | -----------
 ""                    | No online lookup is done       |
-"tel_search_ch"       | http://tel.search.ch           | Switzerland (+41).
+"all"                 | All listed ones                | See other listed ones "tel_search_ch"       | http://tel.search.ch           | Switzerland (+41).
+Free for non comercial use
+"dasschnelle_at"      | http://www.dasschnelle.at      | Austria (+43).
 Free for non comercial use
 Developer hint: The online lookup name e.g. "tel_search_ch" leds to the script name onlinelookup_tel_search_ch.py.